Block outgoing internet connections on a Mac (macOS)

 TCPBlock was one of the reliable free firewall apps for the macOS in the past.
 Although it’s the interface is confusing for the users, it did work in old macOS versions.
 The app is outdated for use in new-age computers.
 However, if your Mac runs macOS 10.11 EL Capitan, and below, you may consider TCPBlock (click here) for blocking outgoing connections.

 TCP block also has a notification system to let you know about the outgoing internet activity.
 But the alerts appear in the macOS notification area if you enable the option in settings.
-TCPBlock is not as interactive as the Lulu; you have to adjust many settings manually.
-But those who are using old Macs have fewer choices in the free category.
+TCPBlock is not as interactive as the Lulu and you have to adjust many settings manually.
+But those who are using old Macs have a very few choices in the free category, and TCPBlock is best among them.